Brief

 ascent of this peak by J.J.F.
 Parrot (who later became a rector of

-- the joint expedition with Latvian climbers to the Alai mountain
+- joint expedition with Latvian climbers to the Alai mountain range in

 1978